edwardwang1/MandibleSSM/README.md

 # Usage Instructions

-See the GIAS2 documentation for usage instructions, avaialable here: https://gias2-shape-modelling-tutorial.readthedocs.io/en/latest/shape-modelling-workflow.html.
+See the GIAS2 documentation for usage instructions, available here: https://gias2-shape-modelling-tutorial.readthedocs.io/en/latest/shape-modelling-workflow.html.
 Refer to Step 4 - Shape Model Registration.
 The file in this repository title "mandible.pc.npz" is the file containing the principal components.